-Second, the examples described in Section \ref{sec:MNIST} show that convolutional nets are sensitive to differences in how the input data are preprocessed.
-You may run into problems if you train a network on given training and validation sets, but apply it to a test set that was preprocessed in a different way -- so that the test set corresponds to a different input distribution.
-Convolutional nets excel at learning the properties of a given input distribution, but they may have difficulties in recognising patterns sampled from a slightly different distribution, even if the two distributions appear very similar to the Human eye.
-Note also that this problem cannot be solved by cross-validation, because training and validation sets are drawn from the same input distribution, but here we are concerned with what happens when the network is applied to a input distribution different from the one that was trained on.
+We have also seen that convolutional networks are sensitive to small changes in the input data.
+Convolutional networks excel at learning the properties of a given input distribution, but they may have difficulties in recognising patterns sampled from a slightly different distribution, even if the two distributions appear to be very similar to the human eye.
+Note also that this problem cannot be solved by cross validation, because training and validation sets are drawn from the same input distribution, but here we are concerned with what happens when the network is applied to a input distribution different from the one it was trained on.

 Here is another example illustrating this point: the authors of Ref.~\cite{Geirhos2018} trained a convolutional network on perturbed grayscale images from the ImageNet data base, adding a little bit of noise independently to each pixel ({\em white noise}) before training.
 This network failed to recognise images that were weakly perturbed in a different way, by setting a small number of pixels to white or black.
-When we look at the images we have no difficulties seeing through the noise.
+But when we look at the images we have no difficulties seeing through the noise.

-Third, error backpropagation in deep networks suffers from the va\-ni\-shing\--gradient problem.
-This is more difficult to combat.
-It can be reduced by using ReLU units, by initialising the weights in certain ways, and by networks with connections that skip layers.
-Yet vanishing or exploding gradients remain a fundamental difficulty, slowing learning down in the initial phase of training.
-Brute force (computer power) helps to alleviate the problem.
-As a consequence, convolutional neural networks have become immensely successful in object recognition, outperforming other algorithms significantly.